 I know you're going to love them as much as I do!

-Ingredients for Making Meatball Sub Recipe
+Ingredients for Making Meatball Subs

 - Ground beef — You want about 1 pound of ground beef.
 For the best flavor, I recommend buying 85% lean.
 If you prefer to make turkey meatballs, use ground turkey.
+You can also make this with Italian sausage or ground pork.

 - Panko breadcrumbs — Breadcrumbs absorb the juice from the beef as it cooks, which prevents the meatballs from drying out.
+If you don't have panko breadcrumbs, regular works just fine.

 - Parmesan — I always recommend grating your own.
 Pre-grated comes with anti-caking agents that dampen the flavor.

 - Seasoning — A blend of Italian seasoning, garlic powder, sea salt, and fresh ground black pepper will bring out the natural flavors of the other ingredients.
+You could add in 1 to 2 cloves garlic, red pepper flakes or parsley if you like.

 - Bread — Italian rolls are my go-to for the best Meatball Sub.
 To prevent the bread from getting soggy, toast it before assembling your meatball sandwich.